 The most frequent feedback I get from my candidates about their current workplace is that they must continuously validate the importance of design in the company.
 In fact, the most common challenge for UX/UI designers seems to be human imposed, rather than any issues they might have in the design process itself.
 There are ongoing discussions with the senior leadership teams on why a good user flow and overall design of the service is invaluable for the success of the company.
 Their lack of knowledge on the matter pushes the design to the back, falsely believing that it’s the developers who should be at the head of the table, rather than the two teams working closely together.
 The final result often differs from the stakeholders’ vision, primarily due to this unwillingness to communicate.

 A barrier between the designer and the user

 Continuing from the point made above, the lack of understanding of the design process leads to instances where the designers themselves are unable to do their job.
 One of those barriers exists where companies don’t allow UX designers to talk directly with the customer or user.
 This naturally slows down the process, on top of potentially hurting the experience for the user.

 UX/UI designers come across various challenges that are outside of their workflow.
 They have to continuously educate those around them and attempt to assert themselves as an important contributor in the SaaS company.
 Good design has proven to bring in exceptional results, however, it works best when it is implemented into their early stages of product development.
 The changes in attitude towards UX and UI design has been shifting for the better in the most recent years, and hopefully leaders will soon learn from their past mistakes of undermining such work.
 Young start-ups have shown how much good user experience impacts the success of the company.
 This cannot go unnoticed for much longer.

-If you would like to gain further insights into UX challenges other designers are facing, please get in touch with me at email@example.com or if you're looking for a new opportunity in the job market, you can head over to our jobs for more information.
+If you would like to gain further insights into UX challenges other designers are facing, please get in touch with me at firstname.lastname@example.org or if you're looking for a new opportunity in the job market, you can head over to our UX/UI jobs page for more information.